We are education technology experts.

 1. Enriched Knowledge

 The traditional classroom places a strong emphasis on memory and abstract learning.
-An academic enrichment program provides hands-on learning opportunities where students can take the theories and concepts and go one step further by applying them to real-world situations.
+However, enriched classes encompass hands-on learning opportunities where students can take the theories and concepts and go one step further by applying them to real-world situations.
 Academic enrichment allows students to learn at a higher level than the regular classroom permits, encouraging them to learn more and expand their knowledge.

 2. Self-Paced Learning